krzki/os212/links.md

 Mutex and semaphore can be considered as traditional synchronization.
 This site gives a nice summary on the difference between Mutex and Semaphore strategy.

 2. [Monitor](https://www.tutorialandexample.com/monitors-in-operating-system/) <br>
 Monitor is synchronization tool that usually present in a high level language.
-This site has a nice explanation on we can use Monitor to solve the critical section problem.
+This site has a nice explanation on how we can use Monitor to solve the critical section problem.